prabhakaran9397/blockchain-android/README.md

 Todo

-1) Finish consensus
-2) Get transaction from user / UI
+1) Get transaction from user
-3) Broadcast
+2) Display all transactions